infrawatch/telemetry-framework/deploy/README-multicloud.md

 In order to label traffic according to it's cloud of origin, the collectd configuration has to be updated to have cloud-specific instance names.
-This is usually accomplished by editting your triple-o configuration to have the following CollectdAmqpInstances.
+This is usually accomplished by editing your TripleO configuration to have the following `CollectdAmqpInstances`.

 ```yaml
 parameter_defaults: